 Coconut milk nutrition facts

 Now you might think, but this nut milk is high in calories and fat – how can it be beneficial for weight loss?
 Besides of the beneficial fiber, it contains a fat our body absolutely needs – a fat that increases your metabolism.
 Depending on the dilution, coconut milk contains between 15 and 22 percent of fat.
 Compared to cream it is still quite little, as cream contains between 30 and 35 percent fat.
-For people with a high cholesterol level, coconut milk is a great replacement for cream, as it doesn't contain any cholesterol at all.
+For people with a high cholesterol level, coconut milk is a great replacement for cream, as it doesn't contain any saturated fats at all.

 Coconut milk does not only deliver less fat but also a very special fat.
-The fatty acids in coconut milk are the rare “Middle Chain Triglycerides”, (MTC).
+The fatty acids are the rare “Middle Chain Triglycerides”, (MTC).
 The special property of MTC is that your body burns them faster for energy.
 Other types of fatty acids actually make your fat zones grow.

 That's why coconut milk can help with weight loss.
 But that's not all.

-Health benefits of coconut milk nutrition
+Health benefits of coconut milk

 The Middle Chain Triglycerides are especially useful for the fatty acid coconut milk is made of.
-The fatty acid of coconut milk consists 40 to 50 percent of Lauric acid, which is a well digestible fatty acid with an antimicrobial and antiviral effect.
+The fatty acid consists 40 to 50 percent of Lauric acid, which is a well digestible fatty acid with an antimicrobial and antiviral effect.
 It is the Lauric acid in a mother’s milk that protects the not yet fully developed immune system of a baby against germs.

 Combine coconut milk with other traditional foods like fish, meat, vegetables, fruits or rice and you'll get an especially nutrient-dense, filling meal with an exotic flavor.
 If it’s iced, you can whisk it stiff like whipped cream.
 Simplify healthy eating with the following yummy curry recipes:

-Don't overuse coconut milk
+Don't overuse it